Topological Josephson parametric amplifier array: A proposal for directional, broadband, and low-noise amplification: Introduction

-Directional amplification has only been realized on few-mode non-reciprocal devices \cite{abdo_directional_2013,sliwa_reconfigurable_2015,metelmann_nonreciprocal_2015,lecocq_nonreciprocal_2017,fang_generalized_2017,pucher_atomic_2022}, which are fundamentally narrowband.
-Broadband amplification is crucial towards implementing large-scale quantum information processors, where multiple signals need to be multiplexed and simultaneously detected \cite{heinsoo_rapid_2018}.
-Therefore, unifying the broadband properties of JTWPAs with the compactness of a directional amplifier with built-in backwards isolation is one of the holy grails in the field \cite{esposito_perspective_2021}.
+Directional amplification without external elements has been achieved using few-mode resonant devices, which are inherently narrowband \cite{abdo_directional_2013, sliwa_reconfigurable_2015, lecocq_nonreciprocal_2017,metelmann_nonreciprocal_2015, fang_generalized_2017, pucher_atomic_2022}.
+Broadband amplification is crucial for implementing large-scale quantum information processors, where multiple signals need to be multiplexed and simultaneously detected \cite{heinsoo_rapid_2018}.
+Therefore, unifying the broadband properties of TWPAs with the compactness of a directional amplifier with built-in backward isolation is one of the holy grails in the field \cite{esposito_perspective_2021}.